radar/ryanbigg.com/_posts/2011-04-11-whodunit-devise-omniauth-oauth-or-github.markdown

 ---
 wordpress_id: RB-304
 layout: post
-title: Whodunit: Devise, OmniAuth, OAuth or GitHub?
+title: "Whodunit: Devise, OmniAuth, OAuth or GitHub?"
 ---

 (If it wasn't obvious enough: my previous blog post about Rails 3.1 in Action is an April Fools joke.
 If Rails 3.1 is released before Rails 3 in Action goes to print, Rails 3 in Action will most likely contain the 3.1 updates necessary)